-- 1. Bring the vehicle to a complete stop, leaving it connected to the tow vehicle. - 2.
-Firmly apply the parking brake. - 3.
-Press and hold the brake pedal. - 4.
-Start the engine.
-Shift the transmission into NEUTRAL.
-Depress the clutch pedal on a manual transmission. - With manual shift transfer case, shift the transfer case lever to the desired position. - With electronic shift transfer case with rotary selector switch, push and hold the transfer case NEUTRAL (N) button until the NEUTRAL (N) indicator light turns off.
+1. Bring the vehicle to a complete stop, leaving it connected to the tow vehicle.

+- 2. Firmly apply the parking brake. - 3.
+Turn the ignition to the ON/RUN mode, but do not start the engine. - 4.
+Press and hold the brake pedal. - 5.
+Shift the transmission into NEUTRAL. - With manual shift transfer case, shift the transfer case lever to the desired position. - With electronic shift transfer case with rotary selector switch, push and hold the transfer case NEUTRAL (N) button until the NEUTRAL (N) indicator light turns off.
 After the NEUTRAL (N) indicator light turns off, release the NEUTRAL (N) button.
 After the NEUTRAL (N) button has been released, the transfer case will shift to the position indicated by the selector switch. - With electronic shift transfer case with push-button selector switch, push and hold the switch for the desired transfer case position, until the NEUTRAL (N) indicator light turns off and the desired position indicator light turns on.